 2. Their main weapon was the naginata

-The onna-bugeisha were trained to use a weapon specifically designed for women, called a Naginata.
+The onna-bugeisha were trained to use a weapon specifically designed for Japanese female warriors, called a Naginata.

 The naginata was a versatile, conventional pole arm with a curved blade at the tip.
 Its length allowed the onna-bugeisha better balance given their smaller stature.